Eiríksstaðir

 Eiríksstaðir (/is/) is the former homestead of Eiríkr Þorvaldsson, known as Erik the Red, at Haukadalur Valley in the Dalasýsla region of Iceland.
 It was likely the birthplace of his son Leif Eiríksson, the first known European discoverer of the Americas.
 A site thought to be that of the original farm has been investigated by archaeologists and remains of two buildings dating to the 9th–10th centuries have been identified.
 An open-air museum has been established nearby.

 Historical record

 According to Landnámabók and the Saga of Erik the Red, after first settling in Vestfirðir, Eiríkr married Þjóðhildur Jǫrundardóttir and established the farm of Eiríksstaðir near Vatnshorn in Haukadalur.
-His son Leifr was likely born there, but Eiríkr had to leave the area after killing two men in revenge for the deaths of two of his thralls.
+His son Leifr was likely born there, but Eiríkr had to leave the area after killing two men in revenge for the deaths of his thralls.

 Archaeological investigations

 A number of archaeological investigations have been carried out at what is thought to be the site of Eiríksstaðir (now on the land of Stóra-Vatnshorn farm).
 In 1894 Brynjúlfur Jónsson made a plan of the visible signs of old buildings and they were excavated the following year by Þorsteinn Erlingsson.
 Daniel Bruun made a further investigation in 1896.
 An excavation in 1938 by Matthías Þórðarson uncovered a building of the longhouse type with a long central firepit.
 In 1997–2002, at the request of the Eiríksstaðanefnd (Eiríksstaðir committee), Guðmundur Ólafsson conducted a further investigation for the National Museum of Iceland.